rgourley/styleluxe/SCORING_SYSTEM_COMPLETE.md

-# StyleLuxe Complete Scoring & Tracking System
+# BeautyFinder Complete Scoring & Tracking System

 ## Overview
-StyleLuxe tracks trending beauty products by combining data from **Amazon Movers & Shakers** and **Reddit discussions**.
+BeautyFinder tracks trending beauty products by combining data from **Amazon Movers & Shakers** and **Reddit discussions**.
 Products are scored 0-100 points and displayed in different homepage sections based on their score and age.

 ---